Blue Slate Turkey Poults

 Breed Comparison Chart

 These turkeys grow at a slower pace than commercial breeds.
-While they do not offer the same rapid conversion, they excel at foraging and are highly adaptable to different environments.
+While they do not offer the same rapid conversion, they excel at foraging and are highly adaptable to the outdoors.
+They do best in environments where they can express their natural instincts.

+Their distinct slate coloration is a genetic mutation that was capitalized on by breeders.
 Their plumage can range from a light, ashy gray to a deep blue.
-Their feathers may have black specks or a lacy pattern, giving them a truly unique appearance.
+Their feathers may have black flecking or a lacy pattern, giving them a truly unique appearance.
 Hens and toms look similar, but hens typically have lighter plumage.

 With optimal care and climate conditions, growers can expect toms to reach 20 to 23 lbs, and hens reaching between 12 to 14 lbs.